 You can experience just about every type of weather in the span of a few days.
 But Iceland weather in April gives you the opportunity to enjoy the buzz as Icelanders come out of the long winter and celebrate the warmer temperatures.

-The average temperature in April
+The average temperature of Iceland in April

 The average temperature in Iceland in April ranges from 0°C (32°F) to 7°C (45°F).